 Email [email protected] with any questions!

-New!
 Gift certificates are available!
 Give the gift of an incredible food experience to someone you know.
-Get in touch to request this; we can email or mail it out.
+You can purchase these directly from our shop, and we’ll email it (or, if requested, print and mail) to you.

-**PLEASE EMAIL [email protected] FOR AVAILABILITY.** And if you don't see what you are looking for here (i.e., an evening tour), please ask.
-We can often accommodate special requests.
+**PLEASE EMAIL [email protected] FOR AVAILABILITY.** And if you don’t see what you are looking for here (i.e., an evening tour), please ask.
+We always try to accommodate special requests.

 Good to know: As part of our Feed Your World initiative, a portion of all profits is donated to Make the Road New York, a nonprofit org with local offices that we’ve marched alongside with in area protests.
 Make the Road works to protect the rights of immigrants and working-class families here and across NYC, including in the areas of: workplace justice, tenants’ rights, immigrant civil rights, language access, LGBTQ justice, public education, health care access, and immigration reform.